Updated on July 29th, 2020.

-And by love I mean, the romantic, superficial aspect of love: the hearts, the flowers, the dates.
+And, by love I mean the superficial aspect of love: the hearts, the flowers, the dates.

 All that pink and fluffy stuff.

-However, there’s so much more to love and it seems a little reductive to restrict such a magnificent and powerful energy to this lighter (superficial and commercialized) side.
+However, there’s so much more to love and it’s quite reductive to restrict such a magnificent and powerful energy to its lighter (superficial and heavily commercialized) side.

-So, since today is Valentine day and the topic is love, I wanted to explore another side of love that not necessarily getting as much airplay: self-love.Why you probably need more self-love (to be more fulfilled & find true love).
+So, since today is Valentine day and most people are focused on the topic of love, I wanted to take the opportunity to explore another side of love that not necessarily getting as much airplay: self-love.Why you probably need more self-love (to be more fulfilled & find true love).
 Click To Tweet

 Why you need self-love